snap-research/EfficientFormer/README.md

 In practice, latency and size are both crucial for efficient deployment on resource-constraint hardware.
 In this work, we investigate a central question, can transformer models run as fast as MobileNet and maintain a similar size?
 We revisit the design choices of ViTs and propose an improved supernet with low latency and high parameter efficiency.
 We further introduce a fine-grained joint search strategy that can find efficient architectures by optimizing latency and number of parameters simultaneously.
-The proposed models, EfficientFormerV2, achieve about $4\%$ higher top-1 accuracy than MobileNetV2 and MobileNetV2$\times1.4$ on ImageNet-1K with similar latency and parameters.
-We demonstrate that properly designed and optimized vision transformers can achieve high performance with MobileNet-level size and speed
+The proposed models, EfficientFormerV2, achieve about 4% higher top-1 accuracy than MobileNetV2 and MobileNetV2x1.4 on ImageNet-1K with similar latency and parameters.
+We demonstrate that properly designed and optimized vision transformers can achieve high performance with MobileNet-level size and speed.
 </details>

 <br>